 But why is the air cargo share declining?

 Unfortunately, air freight has historically been subject to far more temperature excursions than road or ocean freight.
 The reasons are many, and the air cargo industry is working hard to address this issue.
 Meanwhile, if time is not a critical factor, ocean freight is seen by many as the safer option for temperature-sensitive pharmaceuticals in the cold chain logistics.

-The importance of the cold chain to the pharmaceutical industry
+The importance of cold chain logistics to the pharmaceutical industry

 The issue of temperature excursions is crucial to pharmaceutical companies since many of their products require temperature-controlled storage and distribution to maintain their efficacy and other properties.

 In terms of value, cold chain logistics accounted for more than 26% of the pharmaceutical industry in 2019.
 That share is likely to increase.
 First, there is growing demand for temperature-controlled products with the development of so many advanced therapies that are derived from human cells.
 These biologic materials are super sensitive to temperature change.

 Second, cold chain management is making great strides in temperature sensors, data loggers, telematics and cloud computing solutions, all of which enable track and trace and real-time remote temperature monitoring—safety aspects that are crucial to the pharmaceutical industry.

 The challenge of transporting temperature-sensitive pharmaceuticals